 Neonatal Respiratory Distress Syndrome (NRDS)

-- Lungs of premature infants lack surfactant
+- The lungs of premature infants lack surfactant

 - Genetic problems with lung development